infobip/infobip-api-php-client/README.md

 # Infobip API PHP client

 ## Prerequisites

 - You have installed a [PHP interpreter](http://php.net/manual/en/install.php).
 - You have installed a [composer](https://getcomposer.org/download).
-- You have downloaded the [Infobip API PHP library](https://github.com/infobip/infobip-api-php-client).

 ## Instalation